sxjczzl/Homebrew-brew/docs/Manpage.md

     If `--force` (or `-f`) is passed, and there are multiple versions of `formula` installed, delete all installed versions.

-    If `--ignore-dependencies` is passed, uninstalling won't fail, even if formulae depending on `formula` would still be installed.
+    If `--ignore-dependencies` is passed, uninstalling won’t fail, even if formulae depending on `formula` would still be installed.

   * `unlink` [`--dry-run`] `formula`: